 'Numbers It Is: The Musemathematics of Modernism', in Moving Modernisms: Motion, Technology, and Modernity, ed.
 David Bradshaw, Laura Marcus and Rebecca Roach (Oxford: Oxford University Press, 2016), pp. 98-109.

 'The Game of Work: Ai Weiwei and Wittgenstein', Ai Wewei: Cubes and Trees (Cambridge: Heong Gallery, Downing College, 2016), pp. 23-7.

 'Decomposing the Humanities', New Literary History 47 (2016): 275-88.

 ‘Modernism After Postmodernism’, The Cambridge History of Modernism, ed Vincent Sherry (Cambridge: Cambridge University Press, 2016).

-‘How To Do Things With Writing Machines’, Modernist Technographies, ed.
-Sean Pryor and David Trotter (Sydney: Open Humanities Press, 2016).
+‘How To Do Things With Writing Machines’, Writing, Medium, Machine: Modernist Technographies, ed.
+Sean Pryor and David Trotter (London: Open Humanities Press, 2016).

 ‘The Chronopher’, Oxford Handbook of Voice Studies, ed.
 Kathy Meizel and Nina Sun Eidsheim (Oxford: Oxford University Press, 2016).